1. Downloading and Installation

 Currently, the best citation for Larch is M. Newville, Larch: An Analysis Package For XAFS And Related Spectroscopies.
 Journal of Physics: Conference Series, 430:012007 (2013).
 [Newville (2013)]

-Larch development at the GeoScoilEnviroCARS sector of Center for Advanced Radiation Sources at the University of Chicago has been supported by the US National Science Foundation - Earth Sciences (EAR-1128799), and Department of Energy GeoSciences (DE-FG02-94ER14466).
+Larch development at the Center for Advanced Radiation Sources at the University of Chicago is currently supported by the National Science Foundation - Earth Sciences division and its SEES: Synchrotron Earth and Environmental Science (EAR-2223273).
+Earlier funding has come from GeoScoilEnviroCARS grant from NSF-EAR (EAR-1128799), and Department of Energy GeoSciences (DE-FG02-94ER14466).
 In addition, funding specifically for Larch was granted by the National Science Foundation - Advanced CyberInfrastructure (ACI-1450468).

 Larch was mostly written by and is maintained by Matt Newville <newville@cars.uchicago.edu>.
 Bruce Ravel has an incalculable influence on the design and implementation of this code and has provided countless fixes for serious problems in design and execution in the early stages.
 More importantly, Larch would simply not exist without the long and fruitful collaboration we’ve enjoyed.
 Margaret Koker wrote most of the X-ray diffraction analysis code, and much of the advanced functionality of the GSECARS XRF Map Viewer.
 Mauro Rovezzi has provided the spec-data reading interface and the RIXS viewer.
 Tom Trainor had a very strong influence on the original design of Larch, and helped with the initial version of the python implementation.
 Yong Choi wrote the code for X-ray standing wave and reflectivity analysis and graciously allowed it to be included and modified for Larch.
 Tony Lanzirotti and Steve Sutton have provided wonderful and patient feedback on many parts of Larch, especially for XANES processing and testing of the Larix GUI.